rish-av/rish-av.github.io/_posts/2024-12-24-spotspraying.md

 $$z_c = \frac{1}{H \times W} \sum_{i=1}^{H} \sum_{j=1}^{W} x_c(i,j)$$

-where $x_c$ is the feature map for channel $c$.
+where `x_c` is the feature map for channel `c`.
 The descriptor was then processed through two fully connected layers—with a ReLU activation followed by a sigmoid function—to generate channel-specific weights:

 $$s = \sigma(W_2 \cdot \text{ReLU}(W_1 \cdot z)),$$